Koray-Ak/zabbix6/README.md

 docker volume create www

-2-Running this command docker-compose.yml up -d
+2-Running this command docker-compose up -d

 3- Running this command for Letsencrypt